 Note: A trade-in device is purchased from the customer and it will enter your inventory, so that is why you must check the Inventoried box to make it an available choice.

-- Serialized: This is an option that will force you to enter a serial number for the device.
+- Serialized: This option that will require you to enter a serial number for the device when adding to inventory.